 "You are braver than a lion, my lamb," Professor Potsdam laughed, "And more stubborn than a donkey.
 Just you stick to your guns, my dear.
 Rome wasn't built in one night, but the man who wants to move a mountain begins by carrying away small stones."

-With one final, great, deep breath, she went to her doom.
+With one final impossibly deep breath, Amoretta went to her doom.

-The hallway was empty and the school was very quiet.
+The second floor hallway was empty and the school was very quiet.
 It felt very strange after the rush of the day.

 He didn't answer the door when she knocked, so she knocked again.

 Still he didn't answer.

 So she knocked again, not loudly, not insistently, but patiently.